bytecodealliance/bytecodealliance.org/_posts/2026-04-21-the-road-to-component-model-1-0.md

 Bundled into the same transition are multivalue returns (using Wasm multivalue for return types at the C ABI level) and an error context value in every result's error case, so there's always a standard way for hosts to attach backtraces and debug information.

-Sitting alongside the ABI work is a related performance goal: sync-to-sync component-to-component calls with zero overhead.
-Earlier async state-management flags added meaningful cost even on purely synchronous call paths (Nick Fitzgerald measured roughly 3.5x at the Plumbers Summit).
-Both the spec-level fixes and the [Wasmtime work](https://github.com/bytecodealliance/wasmtime/pull/13194) to inline the remaining task-state intrinsics have now landed, with cross-module inlining [on by default](https://github.com/bytecodealliance/wasmtime/pull/13214) — closing this gap ahead of 1.0.

 There is one significant dependency: LLVM doesn't yet support multivalue at the C ABI level.
 Getting that upstream may be the longest lead time in this piece of work.

 There's also a separate GC ABI option planned, enabling components to pass values via Wasm GC-allocated memory instead of linear memory, and avoiding copies through linear memory for GC-based languages.
 Nick Fitzgerald has a pre-proposal on this in [Component Model issue 525](https://github.com/WebAssembly/component-model/issues/525).

+Sitting alongside the ABI work is a related performance goal: zero overhead on synchronous calls between components.
+The current implementation manages async task infrastructure across component boundaries via a host call, which (per Nick Fitzgerald's Plumbers Summit measurements) adds roughly 3.5x overhead even on purely synchronous call paths.
+Some of this has already been addressed at the spec level (the recursion check was removed during P3 development).
+The remaining work is [planned](https://github.com/bytecodealliance/wasmtime/issues/12311) for after WASI P3 ships, refactoring task state so synchronous adapters allocate a lightweight task on the stack that [Cranelift](https://github.com/bytecodealliance/wasmtime/tree/main/cranelift) (Wasmtime's optimizing code generation backend) can largely optimize away.
+The goal is to restore the performance profile that synchronous adapters had before component model async support was added.

 ### 2. The browser path